In 12 years, the price of Bitcoin has gone from $0.0008 to nearly $69,000, only to crash back down to below $20,000 in 2022.

 The craze seemed to reach a head around November 2017, when everyone and their uncle was talking about Bitcoin over turkey and stuffing.

 Unfortunately, by the time everyone bought in, the price of Bitcoin fell down a flight of stairs.
-Between Turkey Day and Christmas, it had lost 45% of its value and continued declining all throughout all of 2018.
+Between Turkey Day and Christmas, it had lost 45% of its value and continued declining throughout all of 2018.
 The stumbling crypto would finally bottom out in January of 2019 at $3,441, or below 20% of its November 2017 value of nearly $20,000.

 So what led to Bitcoin’s second major bubble pop?
 If the value of Bitcoin is primarily based on demand, what caused demand to fall?

-But even before the S Korea rumors and the Coincheck fiasco, Bitcoin had lost nearly half its value by Christmas.
+But even before the South Korea rumors and the Coincheck fiasco, Bitcoin had lost nearly half its value by Christmas.
 Some say it’s because the buying craze of late 2017 caused investors to ask themselves why they were holding crypto, and many came up short.

 “It feels like a bubble,” hedge fund manager Mark Dow told Fast Company in 2018, “[and] the less we understand the object of the bubble, the greater the scope for greed and FOMO to fill in the blanks.”